-"Previous RBridge nickname TLV" identifies the nickname or nicknames of the upstream RBridge.
+The "Previous RBridge nickname TLV" identifies the nickname or nicknames of the Previous RBridge.
 [RFC6325] allows a given RBridge to hold multiple nicknames.

-"Upstream RBridge nickname TLV" is an optional TLV.
+The "Previous RBridge nickname TLV" is an optional TLV.
 Multiple instances of this TLV MAY be included when an upstream RBridge is represented by more than 255 nicknames (highly unlikely).